 Increasing congestion on this tradelane is attributed to a combination of a shortage of empty container equipment and limited vessel space across all carriers.
 All shipping lines have suspended new bookings until April, with Maersk not accepting new bookings until mid-April.

 We suggest booking for space as early ahead as possible, and adding a further week or two to the originally scheduled ETA as a buffer against delays at the transhipment hubs.

 We understand also that trucking in Europe is under heavy pressure at the moment, mainly due to driver shortages.

 As touched on above, Westbound (export) space is heavily committed with no space available for the next month, one or two lines show no space for even up to 6+ weeks.
 This is peak export season, with perishables and dairy / primary produce demanding a high percentage of space allocation.
 It's these mammoth movers which represent the bread-and-butter for many shipping lines, alot of these global exports moving on vessels routed via Australia hence the impact on trans-Tasman.

 Congestion at Sydney and Melbourne is showing some sign of easing, Sydney's congestion surcharge having been removed last week.
-Further work-to-rule industrial action is expected in Melbourne.

 (Archive) Covid Impact Transforming Shipping